New Arthritis Drugs Provide More Options

 Rheumatoid arthritis (RA) is a chronic autoimmune disease that causes joint pain and inflammation.
 It can lead to substantial loss of mobility and decreased quality of life for the 1.3 million Americans suffering from the condition.
 RA results when the body’s immune system mistakenly attacks the membranes that line the joints.
 Benaroya Research Institute has recently been a part of clinical trials for two RA drugs that provide hope for many patients that have not found relief with previously approved treatment options.

 Both drugs investigated in these clinical trials function by inhibiting Janus kinase (JAK) enzymes, which in turn modulate the immune system response.
-The idea is that through their impact on the immune system pathway, the progression of RA will be halted and symptoms of the disease will
+The idea is that through their impact on the immune system pathway, the progression of RA will be halted and symptoms of the disease will be alleviated.

 One BRI clinical trial contributed to the November 2012 FDA approval of Xeljanz® (tofacitinib) for use in patients who have had inadequate responses to one or more disease-modifying anti-rheumatic drugs (DMARDs).
 Xeljanz® is the first new oral treatment for RA in over a decade.
 A second trial is evaluating a second oral JAK inhibitor, baricitninib, for use in RA.